 - 1. Introductory courses (18 credits for major; 6 credits for minor) - a) Disciplinary course POLI1003.
-Making sense of politics (6 credits) - b) Two pre-requisite courses from the following five units, but not more than one from a single unit (12 credits):

-- 2. Advanced courses (78 credits for major; 30 credits for minor) consist of the following component: - a) Core courses (18 credits) - Methods requirement (6 credits): POLI2104.
-Research methods in politics and public administration - ii) Gateway requirement (12 credits): Two Gateway courses from the following list:
+Making sense of politics (6 credits) - b) Two pre-requisite courses from the following five units, but not more than one from a single unit (12 credits): Faculty of Social Sciences Geography Psychology Social Work and Social Administration Sociology - 2.
+Advanced courses (78 credits for major; 30 credits for minor) consist of the following component: - a) Core courses (18 credits) - Methods requirement (6 credits): POLI2104.
+Research methods in politics and public administration

-POLI2105.
-Introduction to comparative politics (6 credits)

-POLI2106.
-Introduction to international relations (6 credits)

-POLI2107.
-Introduction to political theory (6 credits)

-POLI2108.
-Introduction to public administration (6 credits)

-(students are strongly recommended to complete the relevant gateway course if they wish to concentrate in that specialist stream)

-b) Disciplinary electives requirement: 30 credits of PPA advanced courses
+- ii) Gateway requirement (12 credits): Two Gateway courses from the following list: POLI2105.
+Introduction to comparative politics (6 credits) POLI2106.
+Introduction to international relations (6 credits) POLI2107.
+Introduction to political theory (6 credits) POLI2108.
+Introduction to public administration (6 credits) (students are strongly recommended to complete the relevant gateway course if they wish to concentrate in that specialist stream) - b) Disciplinary electives requirement: 30 credits of PPA advanced courses